feedforce/nginx-headers-more-rpm/README.md

 ### Update nginx.spec.centos7.patch and nginx.spec.centos7.patch

-please edit to Version, Release, and changelog if new module exist, please edit to new version
+Edit to Version, Release, and changelog.
+If new module exist, edit to new version.

 You refer to changelog of nginx.spec.
-In order to edit the changelog of nginx.spec.centos7.patch and nginx.spec.centos7.patch
+In order to edit the changelog of nginx.spec.centos7.patch and nginx.spec.centos7.patch.

 ```
 $ curl -LO http://nginx.org/packages/centos/6/SRPMS/nginx-1.8.0-1.el7.ngx.src.rpm